C4E5G3/nixs-main/content/en/posts/a_biblical_table_of_contents.md

 These camps can also be characterized as New Covenant Israel and Old Covenant Israel.

 The entire purpose of Israel was to be 'a nation of priests', i.e. a group of people who ministered to mankind.
-In a holistic sense, those who accepted and followed Christ, the Great High Priest, fulfilled this heavenly mandate, and 'blessed Israel'.
+In a holistic sense, those who accepted and followed Christ, our Great High Priest, fulfilled this heavenly mandate, and 'blessed Israel'.
 Those who rejected Christ and his gospel were rebelling against the divine plan, against a priestly Israel to minister to the world;
 in a holistic sense they were 'cursing Israel'.